American Music Awards 2017: What to know

 The AMAs website describes the event as "the world's largest fan-voted awards show."

-"American Music Awards nominees are based on key fan interactions as reflected in Billboard Magazine and on Billboard.com, including album and digital song sales, radio airplay, streaming, social activity and touring," the AMA says.
+"American Music Awards nominees are based on key fan interactions as reflected in Billboard Magazine and on Billboard.com, including album and digital song sales, radio airplay, streaming, social activity and touring," a release says.

 Who has the most nominations?